Corning Inc.: History

-In the fall of 1970, the company announced that researchers Robert D. Maurer, Donald Keck, Peter C. Schultz, and Frank Zimar had demonstrated an optical fiber with a low optical attenuation of 17 dB per kilometer by doping silica glass with titanium.
+In late 1970, the company announced that researchers Robert D. Maurer, Donald Keck, Peter C. Schultz, and Frank Zimar had demonstrated an optical fiber with a low optical attenuation of 17 dB per kilometer by doping silica glass with titanium.
 A few years later they produced a fiber with only 4 dB/km, using germanium oxide as the core dopant.
 Such low attenuations made fiber optics practical for telecommunications and networking.
 Corning became the world's leading manufacturer of optical fiber.

 In 1977, considerable attention was given to Corning's Z Glass project.
 Z Glass was a product used in television picture tubes.
 Due to a number of factors, the exact nature of which are subject to dispute, this project was considered a steep loss in profit and productivity.
 The following year the project made a partial recovery.
 This incident has been cited as a case study by the Harvard School of Business.

+In 1998, the kitchenware division of Corning Inc. responsible for the development of Pyrex spun off from its parent company as Corning Consumer Products Company, subsequently renamed Corelle Brands.
+Corning Inc. no longer manufactures or markets consumer products, only industrial ones.

 Company profits soared in the late 1990s during the dot-com boom, and Corning expanded its fiber operations significantly through the acquisition of telecommunications company Oak Industries and building several new plants.
 The company also entered the photonics market, investing heavily with the intent of becoming the leading provider of complete fiber-optic systems.
 Failure to succeed in photonics and the collapse in 2000 of the dot-com market had a major impact on the company, and Corning stock plummeted to $1 per share.
 However, As of 2007 the company had posted five straight years of improving financial performance.